-2.1 This policy has due regard to legislation and statutory guidance including, but not limited to, the following:
+- 2.1 This policy has due regard to legislation and statutory guidance including, but not limited to, the following:

-- Section 80A of the Education Act 2002 - Children and Social Work Act 2017 - The Relationships Education, Relationships and Sex Education and Health Education (England) Regulations 2019 - Equality Act 2010 - DfE (2019) 'Relationships, Education, Relationships and Sex Education (RSE) and Health Education' - DfE (2013) 'Science programmes of study: key stages I and 2' - DfE (2020) 'Teaching about relationships, sex and health' - DfE (2022) Keeping Children Safe in Education (particularly around child-on-child sexual violence and sexual harassment). - DfE (2021) Sexual Violence and Sexual Harassment between Children in Schools and Colleges - 2.2 This policy operates in conjunction with the following school policies: - Safeguarding and Child Protection Policy - Behaviour Policy
+- Section 80A of the Education Act 2002

+- Children and Social Work Act 2017

+- The Relationships Education, Relationships and Sex Education and Health Education (England) Regulations 2019

+- Equality Act 2010

+- DfE (2019) 'Relationships, Education, Relationships and Sex Education (RSE) and Health Education'

+- DfE (2013) 'Science programmes of study: key stages I and 2'

+- DfE (2020) 'Teaching about relationships, sex and health'

+- DFE (2024) Keeping Children Safe in Education. (especially Part 5)

+- 2.2 This policy operates in conjunction with the following school policies:

+- Safeguarding and Child Protection Policy

+- Behaviour Policy

 - Anti-Bullying Policy

 - E-safety Policy

 - SEND/Inclusion Policy

 - Equal Opportunities Policy

-3.Roles and responsibilities
+3. Roles and responsibilities

-- 3.1 The governing board is responsible for: - Ensuring all pupils make progress in achieving the expected educational outcomes. - Ensuring the curriculum is well led, effectively managed and well planned. - Evaluating the quality of provision through regular and effective self-evaluation. - Ensuring teaching is delivered in ways that are accessible to all pupils with SEND. - Providing clear information for parents on subject content and their rights to request that their children are withdrawn. - Making sure the subjects are resourced, staffed and timetabled in a way that ensures the school can fulfil its legal obligations. - Ensuring the religious ethos of the school is maintained and developed through the subjects.
+3.1 The local governing board is responsible for:

+- Ensuring all pupils make progress in achieving the expected educational outcomes. - Ensuring the curriculum is well led, effectively managed and well planned. - Evaluating the quality of provision through regular and effective selfevaluation. - Ensuring teaching is delivered in ways that are accessible to all pupils with SEND. - Providing clear information for parents on subject content and their rights to request that their children are withdrawn. - Making sure the subjects are resourced, staffed and timetabled in a way that ensures the school can fulfil its legal obligations. - Ensuring the religious ethos of the school is maintained and developed through the subjects.